nsaunders/writing/projects/css-hooks/css-hooks.md

-In recent years, frontend developers have been rethinking traditional CSS "best practices", which are redundant (counterproductive even) under component-based architecture (like React).
-Heavy-handed tools like CSS-in-JS and Atomic CSS reinvented inline styles because we wanted local reasoning but still needed CSS features for hover and focus effects, responsive design, etc. With CSS Hooks, these workarounds are no longer necessary: We can just use the `style` prop.
+In recent years, frontend developers have questioned whether traditional CSS "best practices" are a good fit for component-based architecture (like React).
+Along the way, we rediscovered inline styles, using brute-force workarounds like CSS-in-JS and Atomic CSS to overcome their technical limitations around hover effects, responsive design, etc. CSS Hooks offers a dramatically simpler browser-native solution built upon the programmability of CSS Variables.